lukaszsobala/bvm/README.md

     Note: if it freezes on login, try connecting with Remmina insread of FreeRDP with the `connect-remmina` mode.
 - Mount the Windows main hard drive with:
     `./bvm/bvm mount ~/win11`
-    This can be useful for troubleshooting or deleting Windows Defender.
+    Direct file access can be useful for troubleshooting.
 Be aware: the VM needs to be shut down properly to mount in read/write mode.

 Full list of modes: `new-vm`, `download`, `prepare`, `firstboot`, `boot`, `connect`, `mount`, `help`, `list-languages`, `boot-nodisplay`, `boot-ramfb`, `boot-gtk`, `connect-freerdp`, `connect-remmina`, `gui`
 What is that last one there?
 Oh I almost forgot! ;-)